 Accurate to October 2021

-As the map demonstrates, the only eight locales open for DtC spirits shipping are Alaska, D.C., Kentucky, Nebraska, Nevada, New Hampshire, North Dakota and (in very limited fashion) Rhode Island, compared to wine’s 47.
+As the map demonstrates, the only seven locales open for DtC spirits shipping are Alaska, D.C., Kentucky, Nebraska, Nevada, New Hampshire, North Dakota and (in very limited fashion) Rhode Island, compared to wine’s 47.

 As spirits producers have demonstrated through their compliant participation in the three-tier system, they are readily equipped to mimic the compliant behaviors of their winery counterparts in the DtC shipping channel.